JBEI/jqmm/README.md

 All code is illustrated in a variety of Jupyter notebook demos (see /jupyterNotebooks folder) that enhance reproducibility and provide the capability to be modified by the user.
 A paper explaining the different capabilities is now in review, and a link to it will be posted as soon as it is published.

-Code can be found in the /code folder whereas data used for the demonstratiosn can be found in the /data folder.
+Code can be found in the /code folder whereas data used for the demonstrations can be found in the /data folder.

-This library requires GAMS (https://www.gams.com/) and CONOPT (http://www.conopt.com/) licenses to work.
+This library requires GAMS (https://www.gams.com/), CPLEX (https://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/) and CONOPT (http://www.conopt.com/) licenses to work.
 Jupyter notebooks have been created with GAMS Release: 24.5.4 r54492 LEX-LEG x86 64bit/Linux and CONOPT version 3.17A .

 ## Getting Started

 Clone this github repository and test the library by running the jupyter notebooks (http://jupyter.org/).
-Run first the "Quick tests" in notebook A0, and then choose tests from the other jupyter notebooks as desired.
+To check that everything is installed properly, run notebook B1, or the "Quick tests" in notebook A0.
+Then choose tests from the other jupyter notebooks as desired.

 A docker version of this library can be downloaded at https://github.com/JBEI/jqmm-docker, for ease of installation.
+Library dependencies can be found in /dockerContainer/requirements.txt

 ## License